A Kind Voice

-A Kind Voice is a community of volunteers who are working together to make our world a kinder, more connected place, one conversation (act) at a time.
+Our mission is to make the world a kinder, more connected place one conversation at a time.

 On A Kind Voice Radio we have conversations with an eclectic group of people which include musicians, sports figures, authors, business people, film makers, philosophers & everyday heros.
 The common thread is they all use their kind voices to make a positive impact.

 Interview with James Brown (“JB”) host of The NFL Today on CBS and 3 time Emmy Award Winner.
 We have a wide ranging conversation covers topics ranging from Martin Luther King to his work on the CBS and Fox Sports to his work in the News division of CBS and more.

 Interview with Sarah Adams-Nowlin the author of the hit essay Be Cool To The Pizza Dude.
 Sarah’s fun and colorful essay illustrates the importance of using our kind voice in everyday situations we all face.

 Interview with Robert Lee is the founder of Rescuing Leftover Cuisine (RLC) a national non-profit food rescue organization, that gets food that would otherwise be wasted to those who are hungry.
 The RLC is based in New York City and is operating in 12 cities.

 Interview with Game Changer Jordyn Lexton who thought of a new way to support her students who were just released from prison: a food truck that hires recently released inmates from ages 16 - 25.

 Interview with Matt and Simone Weber who own/operate the Table Grace Cafe located in Omaha, Nebraska.
 The mission of Table Grace is to foster a healthy community by offering great food prepared and served in a graceful manner to anyone who walks through the door.
 They have no set prices, no cash register, patrons pay for their meals by donating or serving.